The Bankrate promise

 - Purchase protection

-Plus, there are no foreign transaction fees, making it more than worth it to take this card overseas.
+Plus, there are no foreign transaction fees, making it a good choice to take on your journeys abroad.
 If you plan to earn rewards with travel, the Amex Gold is a great international travel companion to maximize your earnings on travel spend outside of the United States.

 Should I get the Amex Gold Card?

 Although this card works well for people who tend to spend a lot on groceries, dining and travel, it’s not for everyone.
-For one, there’s a $250 annual fee (which is not a bad deal for almost $350 in credits, plus the generous rewards structure and welcome bonus).
+For one, there’s a $250 annual fee (which is not a bad deal for up to $340 in credits, plus the generous rewards structure and welcome bonus).
 However, if you won’t use this card often, don’t plan on using the credits or won’t redeem rewards strategically for travel, this could be a costly card to hold from year to year.

 If the $250 annual fee is too much, you might consider a card in Capital One’s lineup of foodie-focused credit cards.
-The Capital One SavorOne Cash Rewards Credit Card has no annual fee and gets you 3 percent cash back on dining, entertainment, popular streaming services and grocery store purchases (excluding superstores like Walmart and Target), 8 percent back on purchases from Vivid Seats (until January 2023) and 1 percent back on everything else.
+The Capital One SavorOne Cash Rewards Credit Card has no annual fee and gets you 3 percent cash back on dining, entertainment, popular streaming services and grocery store purchases (excluding superstores like Walmart and Target), 8 percent back on purchases from Capital One Entertainment and 1 percent back on everything else.

-However, there aren’t many benefits for travel spending aside from the fact that the card has no foreign transaction fees.
+However, there aren’t many benefits for travel spending aside from the card not charging foreign transaction fees.